dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION_CHECKLIST.md

    - Impact: Operations may fail if Dispatcher unavailable

 3. **Element caching**
-   - Each caller manages own cache (SpyWindow instance, ProcedureExecutor static)
+   - Each caller manages own cache (AutomationWindow instance, ProcedureExecutor static)
    - No automatic cache invalidation
    - Staleness detection only in ProcedureExecutor
    - Impact: Stale elements may cause errors